sendgrid-ops/terraform-provider-dme/website/docs/r/record.html.markdown

 * `value` - The value of the record
   `type` (see below)
 * `ttl` - The TTL of the record
-* `gtdLocation` - The GTD Location of the record on GTD enabled domains
+* `gtd_location` - The GTD Location of the record on GTD enabled domains

 Additional fields may also be exported by some record types - see DNS Record Types.